Lathe26/Tektronix-1740A-1750A-1760-Vectorscopes/README.md

 0e0f
 ```

-... can uploaded into SRAM by being pasted in the to terminal after executing `m 10000`, followed by a ^D.  During the pasting operation, the text display in the terminal may appear garbled.
+... can uploaded into SRAM by being pasted in the to terminal after executing `m 10000` and then ended with a ^D.  During the pasting operation, the text display in the terminal may appear garbled.
 Output from this example, followed by the `d` display command, is similar to:

 ```
 [Boot]: m 10000